OpenNebula/docs/source/release_notes/release_notes/upgrade_410.rst

 Follow the :ref:`Platform Notes <uspng>` and the :ref:`Installation guide <ignc>`, taking into account that you will already have configured the passwordless ssh access for oneadmin.

-It is highly recommended **not to keep** your current ``oned.conf``, and update the ``oned.conf`` file shipped with OpenNebula 4.10.1 to your setup.
-If for any reason you plan to preserve your current ``oned.conf`` file, read the :ref:`Compatibility Guide <compatibility>` and the complete oned.conf reference for :ref:`4.10 <oned_conf>` version.

 Configuration Files Upgrade
 ===========================

-If you haven't modified any configuration files, the package managers will replace the configuration files with their newer versions and no manual intervention is required.

-If you have customized **any** configuration files under ``/etc/one`` we recommend you to follow these steps regardless of the platform/linux distribution.

-#.
-Backup ``/etc/one`` (already performed)
-#.
-Install the new packages (already performed)
-#.
-Compare the old and new configuration files: ``diff -ur /etc/one.YYYY-MM-DD /etc/one``.
-Or you can use graphical diff-tools like ``meld`` to compare both directories, which are very useful in this step.
-#.
-Edit the **new** files and port all the customizations from the previous version.
-#.
-You should **never** overwrite the configuration files with older versions.
+There has no been any changes in configuration files, so you can keep the existing configuration from your previous 4.10.x version, including ``oned.conf``.
+However note that:

+- ``vmm_exec_vcenter.conf`` was added in 4.10.2 to support a default NIC model
+- ``sl.conf`` removes duplicated instance type names for each SoftLayer zones.
+- ``cloud.yaml``, ``cloud_vcenter.yaml``, ``vcenter.yaml``, ``vdcadmin.yaml`` includes changes to better support vCenter based clouds.

+After the update, simply restore any modification to the original configuration files from the ``/etc/one.YYYY-MM-DD`` backup you have made.

 Database Upgrade
 ================

-The upgrade from 4.10.0 does not require a database upgrade, the database schema is compatible.
+The upgrade from any previous 4.10.x version does not require a database upgrade, the database schema is compatible.

 Check DB Consistency
 ====================